anandojha/PySTARC/README.md

 ## Overview

-PySTARC computes the bimolecular association rate constants by implementing rigid body Brownian dynamics within the Northrup-Allison-McCammon formalism.
+PySTARC computes the bimolecular association rate constants by implementing rigid-body Brownian dynamics within the Northrup-Allison-McCammon formalism.
 Trajectories run in parallel on the GPU with a NumPy CPU fallback.

 ## Installation